 (PAG) cleaner tailings stream from mill to central portion of impoundment additional flotation of rougher tailings.
 May also be a standby line.
 Runoff Diversions Divert non-contact water from the tailings impoundment so as to minimize the net annual water balance surplus requiring discharge from the tailings pond.
 Discussed in Section 8.
 Dams Instrumentation To monitor pore pressures and displacements of the dams.
 Required for the three main dams, and the two reclaim dams.
 Operational Spillways Allow for discharge of extreme runoff inflow events to prevent overtopping of dams.
-1 Closure Spillway On abutment of Northeast Dam to allow for release from closed tailings impoundment.
+Required for the two reclaim dams.
+The tailings impoundment will be sized to accommodate, without release, the runoff from a 30-day duration PMF, although a spillway will be provided for the starter impoundment.
+Closure Spillway On abutment of Northeast Dam to allow for release from closed tailings impoundment.
 Reclamation Cover Covering over the North, South, and Northeast Dams to support revegetation and to provide erosion protection.
 To include armouring where cyclone sand downstream shells in contact with valley slopes.